In this blog post, we’ll compare three of the best website feedback tools out there: Usersnap, BugHerd, and Marker.io (that’s us!).

 The PM tool remains the one “source of truth” for developers: if the issue doesn’t exist there, then it doesn’t exist at all.

-Usersnap focuses on end-user feedback, and Bugherd covers use cases for small teams.
+Usersnap focuses on end-user feedback and BugHerd covers cases for internal QA.
+Marker.io does both.

 Our feedback and bug report forms are 100% customizable and can be set up depending on the use case.